BrentGrammer/Pic_Searcher_App/README.md

 ## Tasks/Goals to Complete:

+- Make demo version that disables the upload buttons on the upload page.

+- Change Database name to pic_browser_app and update the dbconn.php connection data

 - Bug: PHPMailer sending duplicate emails from reset password submit on forgot_pw.php - the issue is with reloading the page when $emailSent is set and the message to check email is loaded-this refreshes the page and runs the script to send the email again.